Galois cohomology of reductive groups over global fields: Compatibility with connecting homomorphisms

 which in turn leads to a long exact sequence in Tate cohomology.
 On the other hand, it also leads to the exact sequence

 where as before $M_i=M_i^0/M_i^{-1}$.

 Let $E/F$ be a finite Galois extension such that the action of $\G$ on each $M_i$ factors through $\G\sub{E/F}$.
 Set $A_i=M_i$ if $F$ is local, and $A_i=M_i[\V_E]_0$ if $F$ is global.
-According to \cite[Theorem 4.1]{Borovoi22-CR} (see also Theorem \ref{t:Hinich} below), we have the exact sequence
+By Theorem \ref{t:Hinich} in Appendix \ref{app:Hinich}, we have an exact sequence

 where the horizontal arrows are induced by the maps between the $A_i$, and the map $\delta$ was defined in \eqref{eq:connect-delta}.